Kidney Biopsy

 A biopsy of the kidney is usually an outpatient procedure.
 Patients are typically able to go home after a few hours of observation and are rarely ever observed overnight.

-In most cases, a nephrologist who is highly trained in performing kidney biopsies will perform the biopsy.
-However, in specific circumstances, interventional radiology can also perform kidney biopsies with help from a CT scan.
+In most cases, a nephrologist will perform the biopsy.
+However, in specific circumstances, interventional radiologists may perform kidney biopsies.

 You will be asked to fast for at least 8 hours before arriving at the hospital.
-Patients are not allowed to drive themselves home the day of a biopsy.
+Patients are encouraged to arrange a ride home after their biopsy.

 What Happens During a Kidney Biopsy?

-After the biopsy is completed, you will be asked to lay flat on your back for about four hours.
+- After the biopsy is completed, you will be asked to lay flat on your back for two to three hours.

 You will typically be allowed to eat and drink normally after the biopsy.
 You may have repeat blood work a few hours after the biopsy to make sure that your blood counts are stable.